mviereck/runx/README.md

  - `runx` creates an authorization cookie to restrict access to the X server to allowed clients only.
  - `runx` runs the desired Linux GUI application with the credentials needed to access the X server.

-For similar functionality on native Linux systems use [x11docker](https://github.com/mviereck/x11docker) with options '--exe' or `--xonly'.
+For similar functionality on native Linux systems use [x11docker](https://github.com/mviereck/x11docker) with options `--exe` or `--xonly`.

 ## Linux environments on MS Windows
 `runx` can run in: